tianjianchn/code-explorer-vscode/README.md

 4. Repeat last step when you are reading the code.
 5. Click markers in the stack to switch back and forward.

-Code Explorer supports multiple stacks, you could switch another stack or create new one.
-Try exploring the icons in the top-right bar.
+Code Explorer supports multiple stacks, you could switch another stack or create a new one.
+Try exploring the icons in the top-right bar of panel.